eliJI/golms/README.md

 # golms
-A Go Lang API for programatically interacting with the LM studio server API
+A Go based API for programatically interacting with the LMstudio server API